xyfir/illuminsight/README.md

 # [illuminsight](https://app.illuminsight.com) — read smarter

-💡 **[illuminsight](https://app.illuminsight.com)** 👀 effortlessly extracts insights from books, news articles, and textual content to provide context and relevant data.
+💡 **[illuminsight](https://app.illuminsight.com)** 👀 effortlessly extracts insights from content in EPUB files to provide context and relevant data.

 <img src="https://i.imgur.com/LhFvyz9.jpg" />

-You can import content from just about anywhere: ebooks, the web, or plain text.

 Once you're reading, tap the insight tool icon 🔦 and **illuminsight will automatically find notable items within the text, providing you with quick access to Wikipedia articles, web searches, and definitions** inserted into the content.